Who is Myanmar's Aung San Suu Kyi? | DW | 01.02.2021

-A Nobel Peace Prize laureate whose political rise gave hope for democracy in Myanmar, Suu Kyi has been considered to be both a savior and a disappointment.
+A Nobel Peace Prize laureate whose political rise gave hope for democracy in Myanmar, Aung San Suu Kyi has been considered both a savior and a disappointment.

 Aung San Suu Kyi has been the most visible and polarizing political figure in Myanmar's modern history.